Vovap1991/rental-car-app/README.md

 ## Technologies

 - React.js for the frontend.
-- Redux Toolkit for simplifying Redux usage.
+- Redux Toolkit for simplifying Redux usage as a State Manager.
 - Axios for making HTTP requests.
 - Styled Components for styling components.

+## Developer

+All tasks and design have been acomplished by Fullstack developer Volodymyr Panchenko.